 - A. The Show and Sale is a large event with a workload spread throughout the Guild year.
-It is recommended that the Chair utilize co-chairs or jobrelated sub-committee members to accomplish the tasks needed and to distribute the workload with multiple members. - 1.
-Areas of responsibility for the Committee Chair are as follows: - 2.
-Reserve, and ensure contracting for the event space. - 3.
-Determining date of sale. - 4.
-Organizing all committee meetings. - 5.
-Arranging for tables and other equipment, linens, advertising, staff scheduling, printed flyers. - 6.
-Ensuring the supply of tags and inventory sheets. - 7.
-Procuring necessary tax papers. - 8.
-Receiving Guild money for the cash box start-up. - 9.
-Arranging overnight storage space and safekeeping for checks and cash received. - 10.
-After the event they must deposit money, balance the financial records, ensure payment of sales tax and disburse proceeds to the sellers with a report. - B. Detailed procedures, specific timelines, suggestions, job assignments and other significant information can be found in the committee notebook.
+It is recommended that the Chair utilize co-chairs or job-related sub-committee members to accomplish the tasks needed and to distribute the workload with multiple members.
+Areas of responsibility for the Committee Chair are as follows: - 1.
+Reserve, and ensure contracting for the event space. - 2.
+Determine date of sale. - 3.
+Organize all committee meetings. - 4.
+Arrange for tables and other equipment, linens, advertising, staff scheduling, printed flyers. - 5.
+Ensure the supply of tags and inventory sheets. - 6.
+Procure necessary tax papers. - 7.
+Receive Guild money for the cash box start-up. - 8.
+Arrange overnight storage space and safekeeping for checks and cash received. - 9.
+After the event, deposit money, balance the financial records, ensure payment of sales tax and disburse proceeds to the sellers with a report. - B. Detailed procedures, specific timelines, suggestions, job assignments and other significant information can be found in the committee notebook.